mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/TESTING.md

 #### **_Database_**
 action taken | expected result | functional
 ------------ | --------------- | ----------
-Deleting recipe via Admin log in | Only Recipe deleted from recipe collection User author of recipe not deleted | Yes Deleting recipe via User log in | Only Recipe deleted from recipe collection User author of recipe not deleted | Yes Deleting account via User log in | Only account deleted from user collection recipes not deleted | Yes Add recipe via User or Admin | Recipe added recipe collection correctly | Yes Register account | User added to User collection | Yes
+Deleting recipe via Admin logged in | Only Recipe deleted from recipe collection.
+User author of recipe not deleted | Yes Deleting recipe via User logged in | Only Recipe deleted from recipe collection.
+User author of recipe not deleted | Yes Deleting account via User log in | Only account deleted from user collection recipes not deleted | Yes Add recipe via User or Admin | Recipe added to recipe collection correctly | Yes Register account | User added to User collection | Yes

-#### **_Database_**
+#### **_Error pages_**
 action taken | expected result | functional
 ------------ | --------------- | ----------
+Add an unexisting page on URL ending | page 404 shown to user | Yes